 I think if I had to live anywhere on Kauai, I would live here.
 Kapa’a seemed to be the biggest town, although still tiny and very local.
 Shops, healthy eateries, thrift stores, food trucks, and markets lined the long main street, which was all pretty trendy and cool to wander around.
 See below for some of the places we ate here, including amaaaazing shaved ice!

-This is where our fancy timeshare was, and where most of the other fancy timeshares on Kauai are!!
+This is where our fancy timeshare was (and our hotel was awesome), and where most of the other fancy timeshares on Kauai are!!
 Apparently Poipu is the richer area of Kauai, which did not surprise me.
 We spent one morning wandering through all the other resorts, some of which were mind blowing!
 There is a great shopping center in Poipu with restaurants and eateries, and some fantastic beaches and a beach park that are great to hang out.

 Because of the whole way the world works and everything, the west coast is the clear option in Kauai to see the sun set over the ocean.
 Some southern bits face the right direction for the sunset as well.
 Here are some ideas: